PixelSam123/koddl.io/README.md

 The front-end implementation for this website might be heavily reworked in the future depending on a decision with these potential choices.

-- Stay with a server view engine (ex.
+- Stay on a server view engine (ex.
 Nunjucks).
-This is the simplest implementation but it probably won't lead to a good developer experience.
+This is the simplest implementation but probably won't lead to good developer experience.
 - Standalone SvelteKit (Svelte) front-end.
 Svelte is known for its speed and excellent developer experience, but there currently is no way to integrate Svelte SSR (server-side rendering) with Fastify (correct me if I'm wrong)
 - NextJS (React) front-end with direct SSR integration in Fastify using the [fastify-nextjs](https://github.com/fastify/fastify-nextjs).
 React code is more boilerplatey than Svelte but hey.
 Direct SSR integration.